-As the most lethal of psychiatric conditions, an eating disorder require timely and effective treatment.
-Recovery is possible.
+As the most lethal of psychiatric conditions, eating disorders require timely and effective treatment.
+Full recovery is possible.
 However, maintaining positive outcomes is often a challenge.
-Recovery is complex.
 Individuals struggling with eating disorders often feel compelled to keep their symptoms as a coping mechanism in spite of all of the chaos their disorder creates.

 We hope this roadmap acts as a guide through this process - we offer the following ideas and tips whether or not you select Avalon Hills as your program of choice.
 We have successfully helped hundreds of clients access care and understand the path to success and lasting recovery.
 It is our goal to help inform, educate and acknowledge the difficult truth about accessing quality and effective treatment.

 Step 1: An advocate must be willing to insist on residential treatment at the appropriate time

 Eating disorders are ego syntonic - meaning it is difficult for the person suffering to ‘want’ treatment.
 The advocate needs to research and decide on the program that fits best.
 The Practice Guideline for the Treatment of Patients with Eating Disorders: Third Edition serves as a helpful guide informing consumers of best practices & appropriate levels of care.

 Step 2: Consider trusted referrals

 Usually a client is receiving care from a local treatment team (doctor, therapist, dietician, etc).
 The home team professionals likely have had patients who have received residential treatment and returned home to continue their recovery.
 These professionals will have valuable information regarding the success of these programs that may guide in your decision.